 “Drinkin’ rum before 10am makes you a pirate, not an alcoholic.” – Earl Dibbles Jr.

 “Arrrrrrrrrrrrrrrg… zzz… zzzzzzzzzz.” – Gypsy.
 PS: I’m pretty sure napping is not the effect the army was going for.

-The things I do for a photo!
+The things I do for a photo.
 Trudging through snow with rum and props, in a snow flurry.
-LOL… a little behind-the-scenes glimpse on this shoot at Food Gypsy World Headquarters (I.e: the backyard, in Quebec.
+A little behind-the-scenes glimpse on this shoot at Food Gypsy World Headquarters (I.e: the backyard, in Quebec.
 Fitting, non?!).

 - Prep Time:5 mins